tkcrown/sparse_model_slides/index.md

 - <b>Applies to multi-task learning</b>, where the goal is to estimate predictive models for several related tasks.
 - <b>Examples</b>
     - <b>Example 1</b>: recognize speech of different speakers, or handwriting of different writers,
-    - <b>Example 2</b>: learn to control a robot for grasping different objects or drive in different landscapes, etc.
+    - <b>Example 2</b>: learn to control a robot for grasping different objects
+    - <b>Example 3</b>:learn to control a robot for driving in different landscapes
 - <b>Assumptions about the tasks</b>
     - sufficiently <i>different</i> that learning a specific model for each task results in improved performance
     - <i>similar</i> enough that they share some common underlying representation that should make simul- taneous learning beneficial.
-    - focus on the scenario where the different tasks share a subset of relevant features selected from a large common space of features.
+    - different tasks share a subset of relevant features selected from a large common space of features.

 ---